Edmond7450/linkedin_scraper_selenium/README.md

-# scrape_linkedin
+# linkedin_scraper

 ## Introduction

-`scrape_linkedin` is a python package to scrape all details from public LinkedIn profiles, turning the data into structured json.
+`linkedin_scraper` is a python package to scrape all details from public LinkedIn profiles, turning the data into structured json.
 You can scrape Companies and user profiles with this package.